alirezakhosravi/NopFramework/README.md

     public string SYS_CHANGE_CONTEXT { get; set; }
  }
 ```
-If you want to retrieve history if changed data, you must add `` using Nop.Data.Extensions; ``.
+If you want to retrieve history of changed data, you must add `` using Nop.Data.Extensions; ``.
 ```
    public class UserServices : IUserServices
     {